nvim-neorocks/nurr/README.md

 The plugin metadata are stored in a [plugins.json](./plugins.json) file, which is currently updated manually.
-A [chunk workflow](./.github/workflows/chunk.yml) reads the file and chunks it into a set of 256 (the max number of outputs per job).
+A [chunk workflow](./.github/workflows/chunk.yml) reads the plugins.json file and chunks the plugins into sets of 256 (the max number of outputs per job).
 Each chunk is dispatched to an update workflow, which uses the chunk it receives as the input for a matrix build.

 ### Tree-sitter parsers [WIP]